 - Bladder and bowel incontinence and severe weakness in extreme, emergency cases

-Those experiencing symptoms associated with spine degeneration can normally be managed conservatively with specified exercise and heat packs, together with anti-inflammatory and/or pain medications.
-However, some patients do not respond to conservative treatment and surgery is prescribed.
-It is reasonable to determine the least invasive efficacious surgical treatment possible.
+People who are experiencing the symptoms associated with spine degeneration can normally find some relief by performing specific exercises and utilizing heat packs, along with taking some anti-inflammatory and/or pain medications.
+However, not every spine degeneration patient will respond to non-surgical treatments, so there are surgical options available for these more severe cases.
+In these circumstances, the reasonable course of action is to determine the least invasive, most effective surgical treatment possible.
 Please investigate the minimally invasive procedures performed at Laser Spine Institute.
-We offer efficacious procedures with shorter convalescent period and lower risk when compared with traditional open spine surgery of all types.
-Contact us today for a complimentary review of your MRI or CT scan, and to receive more information about our institute.
+Our procedures require shorter recovery times and fewer risks than traditional open spine surgeries of all types.
+Contact us today for a complimentary review of your MRI or CT scan, and to receive more information about our facilities.